ibm-cloud-docs/databases-for-mongodb/howto-mongodbee-sharding.md

    - Choose a suitable shard key for each collection to avoid overloading some shards when retrieving data.
    - Optimize querying to try to avoid scatter/gather operations across shards that are more time consuming and computationally expensive.

-   For more information, see [Responsibilities for Cloud Databases](/docs/databases-for-mongodb?topic=databases-for-mongodb-responsibilities-cloud-databases).
+   For more information, see [Responsibilities for {{site.data.keyword.databases-for}}](/docs/databases-for-mongodb?topic=databases-for-mongodb-responsibilities-cloud-databases).
    {: tip}

 - {{site.data.keyword.databases-for-mongodb}} EE (Enterprise Edition) Sharding is only for versions of MongoDB EE >= 5.0.